epogrebnyak/linprog/README.md

 - picking most profitable orders from a list over capacity
 - 2+ products, different margins (price-unit cost)
-- sequential production (product 1 is a precursor to product 2)
+- can explcitly model FIFO warehouse (by earmarking daily production), as a check

 Questions:

-1. The solution may be not unique, but how do we know it form solver?
+1. The solution may be not unique, but how do we know it from solver?
    How do we extract other solutions from solver?
 2. How to know which constraint was binding?